HerczigA/thesis/README.md

 logrotate.conf -> /etc/logrotate.d/
 rsyslog.conf -> /etc/rsyslog.d/

-For makefile you just have to use make in the project root dir.
-It will compile automatically.
-Test it RPI 2B, Linux Debian Stretch and Jessie.
+If you don't know how make works just type "make help" to the terminal.
+It will show you some information how to use it Test it RPI 2B, Linux Debian Stretch and Jessie.

 If you have any question don't hesitate to ask me.